Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: MRC BO06 randomized clinical trial data

 \subsection{Data illustration}

-Data from the MRC BO06/EORTC 80931 Randomized Clinical Trial (RCT) for patients with non-metastatic high-grade osteosarcoma recruited between 1993 and 2002 were analysed (\citealp{lewis2007}).
+Data from the MRC BO06/EORTC 80931 randomized clinical trial for patients with non-metastatic high-grade osteosarcoma recruited between 1993 and 2002 were analysed (\citealp{lewis2007}).
 Patients were randomized between conventional (\textit{Reg-C}) and dose-intense (\textit{Reg-DI}) regimens.
 Both arms had six cycles of the same course of doxorubicin and cisplatin with different time schedule (3-weekly vs 2-weekly, supported by granulocyte colony stimulating factor).
 Details concerning the trial protocol are provided in Appendix \ref{app:protocol}.

-The dataset included 497 eligible patients; 19 patients who did not start chemotherapy (13) or reported an abnormal dosage (i.e., +25\% higher than planned) for a single or both agents (6) were excluded.
+Based on clinical guidance, osteosarcoma patients who had successfully completed the six-cycle treatment were selected for this study.
+The initial dataset included 497 eligible patients; 19 patients who did not start chemotherapy (13) or reported an abnormal dosage (i.e., +25\% higher than planned) for a single or both agents (6) were excluded.
 Patients who did not complete all six cycles of chemotherapy (93) and did not terminate the last cycle within 180 days after randomization (8) were excluded.
 The final cohort of 377 patients included in the analyses (75.9\% of the initial sample) is shown in the consort diagram in Figure \ref{fig:consort}.